Evaluating and Controlling Exposure

 - Identify processes that could release or produce hydrogen sulfide.
 This includes identifying known sources of hydrogen sulfide and evaluating possible fire and explosion hazards.
-Use a Process or Job Hazard Analysis for identifying and controlling hazards (see Hazard Analysis Methodologies in OSHA's Safety and Health Management eTool).
+Use a Process or Job Hazard Analysis for identifying and controlling hazards.

 - Test (monitor) the air for hydrogen sulfide.
 This must be done by a qualified person.
 Use the right test equipment, such as an electronic meter that detects hydrogen sulfide gas.

 Conduct air monitoring prior to and at regular times during any work activity where hydrogen sulfide exposure is possible.
 When working in confined spaces air monitoring must be conducted in accord with the applicable OSHA standards.
 Detector tubes, direct reading gas monitors, alarm only gas monitors, and explosion meters are examples of monitoring equipment that may be used to test permit space atmospheres.

 - Procedures for Atmospheric Testing in Confined Spaces.
 OSHA Fact Sheet.
 Discusses the importance of evaluating the hazards of the confined space and verifying that acceptable conditions exist for entry into that space.

 - Hydrogen Sulfide.
 OSHA Chemical Sampling Information.
 Lists sampling techniques and methods for hydrogen sulfide.

 - Hydrogen Sulfide.
 OSHA Sampling and Analytical Method 1008.
 Describes the collection of airborne hydrogen sulfide through specially constructed hydrogen sulfide samplers containing silver nitrate coated silica gel using a personal sampling pump.